w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 ### How can I get notified of updates? {#getnews}

 We will announce when more information is available on WCAG 2 and WCAG 3.
-To get announcements of updated drafts for review in e-mail, tweets, and RSS, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/).
+To get announcements of updated drafts for review, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/).

 ### Where can I find answers to more of my questions? {#more}